 Preheat oven to fan-bake 180°C (350°F).
-Prepare a cookie tray, cover with parchment paper.
+Prepare a cookie tray, cover it with parchment paper.
 Set aside.

 Assemble the crumb with your hands to form a cookie dough ball and transfer the ball onto a piece of plastic wrap.
-It's a crumbly dough, that's normal, press firmly with your hands to gather the pieces together and firmly wrap the batter to form a ball.
+It's crumbly dough.
+That's normal.
+Press firmly with your hands to gather the pieces together and firmly wrap the batter to form a ball.
 If it really doesn't come together after you kneaded the dough for 1 minute, add slightly more coconut oil - up to 1 tablespoon max.
 Refrigerate for 15 minutes to firm up.

 Roll 1 tablespoon of dough into a ball, pressing the dough firmly in your hands.
 Place the balls onto the prepared baking sheet.
-If you want to make crescent-shaped cookies.
-First, shape the ball into a cylinder, slightly pinch the middle to form a crescent shape.
-The fastest will be to simply flatten the ball with a fork to form lovely round shortbread cookies.
+If you want to make crescent-shaped cookies, first, shape the ball into a cylinder, slightly pinch the middle to form a crescent shape.
+The fastest will be to flatten the ball with a fork to form lovely round shortbread cookies.
 Repeat with remaining dough until you form 12 cookies.

 If you like, sprinkle extra coconut flour on top of the cookies before baking.

-Bake until light golden brown on the sides 6 to 8 minutes.
-The cookies will remain very soft at this stage and that is normal, don't touch them or don't try to remove them from the tray, they firm up when fully cool down.
+Bake until light golden brown on the sides for 6 to 8 minutes.
+The cookies will remain very soft at this stage, and that is normal, don't touch them or don't try to remove them from the tray.
+They firm up when fully cool down.

 Decorate with a drizzle of melted sugar-free chocolate if you like.
 I used dark chocolate sweetened with stevia.